Found the best spot for your dream home? Truliant land loans are a great match!

 Truliant Loan Requirements

-All prospective lot loans must undergo a full appraisal process, a title search and be for land no larger than 10 acres.
+All prospective land loans must undergo a full appraisal process, a title search and be for land no larger than 10 acres.
 Finally, the property must have proper drainage.

 What kind of loan do I need for building a home or subdivision?

-If you're considering a new construction home, business or subdivision, you can skip the land loan and dive right into Truliant's construction loan featuring a variety of terms and great, low rates.
+If you're considering a new construction home, business or subdivision, you can skip the land loans process and dive right into Truliant's construction loan featuring a variety of terms and great, low rates.

 What Loan is Needed to Buy Land?